SSWConsulting/SSW.People.Profiles/Tino-Liu/Tino-Liu.md

 Tino is a multifaceted Software Engineer boasting over three years of experience in web application development.

-Holding a degree from a prestigious US institution and having extensive experience in the finance industry, Tino has successfully spearheaded projects encompassing severance tax services, asset stress tests, wealth projections, and risk analyses.
+Holding a degree from an US institution and having extensive experience in the finance industry, Tino has successfully spearheaded projects encompassing severance tax services, asset stress tests, wealth projections, and risk analyses.
 Proficient in cutting-edge technologies such as React, Next.js, Angular, and Highcharts, Tino consistently delivers robust and innovative applications.

 In addition to his technological prowess, Tino possesses a genuine passion for people.
 He enthusiastically embraces cultural diversity and serves as a true team player, demonstrating exceptional adaptability and precision in his work.